On the Western tip of the island of

 City was bombed during the war and is in

 disrepair.
-The remains of its enormous power
+Now, the remains of its enormous power

-technology.
 Please check the museum's website for visiting hours and

 ticket information.
 The museum can be reached by